 Corrosion on the battery or its connections can cause a significant decrease in the electric output of the solar street light.
 To inspect the battery, carefully dismantle it from the fixture and then check for any dust or light corrosion near the connections and other metallic parts.

 If you find some rust, just get rid of it with a soft bristle brush.
 If the corrosion is hard and the soft brush cannot remove it, then you should use sandpaper.
 You can also try some home remedies for removing rust.
 However, if you find that most of the battery is corroded, you should consider replacing it, especially if it has been functioning for at least 4 to 5 years.

-Please don't buy spare parts from other home without telling us, otherwise the system will be damaged.
+Please don't buy spare parts from another home without telling us, otherwise, the system will be damaged.

 Please don't debug the controller at will to avoid indirectly shortening or even ending the battery life.